Kern000/projectTwoFrontEnd-ReactNative/README.md

 8. Lastly, both Firebase and MongoDb schema require unique emails, this prevent users from using the same email to form multiple accounts on the application.

+<h3> Test Cases </h3>
+Test Name: Register email and password
+Test case: key in a valid email format ("XXXX"@"mail".com) and password and submit.
+Expected outcome: Registration should be successful and redirect to login by Firebase.

+Test Name: Login email and password
+Test case: key in a valid email format ("XXXX"@"mail".com) and password and submit.
+Expected outcome: Login should be successful and redirect to settings page.

+Test Name: Blocking and whitelist numbers
+Test case: key in a phone number in the blocked number text box in manage blocked numbers and submit.
+Expected outcome: Number keyed in should appear with the rest of the 'blocked' numbers.

 <h3> Limitations </h3>

 1. AppState management and redux have not been incorporated to manage Application Life cycle.
 This means that the app only performs its function when it is active on the phone, but not when it is in the background, suspended, or when inactive.